syedmfuad/syedfuad.github.io/research.md

 Individual, Household, and Community Resilience and Coping Strategies to Violent Conflict Impacts in Sub-Saharan Africa. (*R&R*, with James Muriuki and Darren Hudson) <br>

 ### Papers in Submission <br>
 Who to Fund?
-Identifying Strategic Collaborations & Stimulative Policies for Dynamic Research Networks. <br>
+Identifying Strategic Collaborations & Stimulative Policies for Dynamic Research Networks. (with Michael C. Farmer) <br>

 Profitability of a Two Product Biorefinery. (with Michael C. Farmer and Abidemi Adisa) <br>